FAQ for DocDel and ILL

 Requests for articles from our collection submitted before 3 pm are generally supplied on the same day.
 Requests received after that time will be filled later that day or early the next morning.

 Interlibrary loan turn-around time varies, depending on the availability of the material requested and the practices of participating libraries.
-However, the normal turn-around time for articles is 2 days.
+However, the normal turn-around time for articles is 2 days or less.
 Loans are generally received within one week after request.

 Are there any materials that may not be readily available on interlibrary loan?

-Loans of journal volumes, very recently published materials, audio-visual resources, software, reference books, dissertations, and rare books are unlikely to be available through interlibrary loan.
+Loans of in-demand textbooks, journal volumes, very recently published materials, audio-visual resources, software, reference books, dissertations, and rare books are unlikely to be available through interlibrary loan.

 How do I request interlibrary loans or document delivery services?